For Families | Preschool for All

 There are no income eligibility requirements for Preschool for All.

-Children who currently have the least access to high-quality early learning experiences will be prioritized for the first available slots.
-Children whose families experience barriers accessing preschool include:
+Children who currently have the least access to high-quality early learning experiences are prioritized in our outreach and application processes.

 Choosing a Preschool